Illinois CAM Disputes: The 10-Year Recovery Window [2026]

 | 10-year SOL (IL) | $80,000 |

-The base year error in this example: the building was at 55 percent occupancy in 2019, which the landlord used as the base year.
+In this example, the building was at 55 percent occupancy in 2019, which the landlord used as the base year.
 Under a properly functioning gross-up clause, the landlord should have normalized base year expenses to a 95 percent occupancy equivalent before establishing the baseline.
 Because they did not, every subsequent year's escalation is measured against an understated base.
-The tenant is paying $8,000 more per year than they would if the gross-up had been applied correctly.
+CAMAudit detects this under Rule 7 (Base Year Error).

 Chicago's office market had a significant occupancy disruption in 2019 through 2021.
 Many leases executed in that window used 2020 or 2021 as base years, when buildings were operating at 40 to 60 percent of normal occupancy.
-Expenses that scale with occupancy, HVAC, janitorial, utilities, were correspondingly low.
+Expenses that scale with occupancy (HVAC, janitorial, utilities) were correspondingly low.
 Landlords who did not gross up these base year expenses to a normalized 95 percent occupancy equivalent built in an overcharge that compounds every year.

-The practical effect: suppose base year janitorial was $180,000 in 2020 (at 50% occupancy).
+Suppose base year janitorial was $180,000 in 2020 (at 50% occupancy).
 Normalized, it should have been approximately $340,000.
-The tenant's annual escalation is measured against $180,000 instead of $340,000.
+Annual escalation is measured against $180,000 instead of $340,000.
 By year five, on a 3 percent annual increase, the excess annual billing is $20,000 or more for a mid-size tenant.
 Over 10 years in Illinois, that is $200,000 in recoverable overcharges.

 Illinois applies the discovery rule to some contract claims.
 Under this doctrine, the statute of limitations does not begin to run until the plaintiff knew or should have known that a cause of action existed.
-For CAM disputes, this is a nuanced question.

 Illinois has no commercial tenant anti-retaliation statute.
 Challenging your CAM reconciliation does not trigger any statutory protection if the landlord decides to become difficult.
-Use collaborative or neutral dispute letter tone unless the lease relationship is already adversarial.
+Use collaborative or neutral dispute letter draft tone unless the lease relationship is already adversarial.

 Setup: 5,000 SF office tenant in a 200,000 SF building in Chicago's West Loop.
 Lease executed January 2021, base year 2020.
 CAM per SF capped at 5 percent annual increase over prior year.
 Building was at 52 percent occupancy in 2020.

-The error: 2020 base year expenses were not grossed up to 95 percent occupancy.
+Error: 2020 base year expenses were not grossed up to 95 percent occupancy.
 Actual 2020 expenses: $1,600,000.
 Normalized to 95 percent occupancy: $2,880,000 (using a linear scaling for occupancy-variable costs; approximately 70 percent of the expense pool scales with occupancy).

 Effect on tenant: